8day/svg2ssa/README.md

 ### The most notable features of svg2ssa
 * subpixel precision by changing the size of coordinate system (\\pN along with hardcoded scaling of drawings; S2S key: `-m {int}`);
 * ability to choose whether to hardcode trafos or convert them to SSA equivalents (S2S key: `-t {scale, translate, rotate}`);
-* other features and how-to can be found by typing `s2s.exe --help` in your terminal.
+* other features and how-to can be found by typing `python -m svg2ssa --help` in your terminal.

 ### What you may want to know
 * as Aegisub, both svg2ssa and Inkscape are cross-platform;